-- On The computer restarted unexpectedly loop Windows 10 error message screen, press the SHIFT + F10 keys on your keyboard.
+SHIFT + F10keys on your keyboard.
 This will bring up the command prompt.

-- While in the ChildCompletion folder, on the right pane, double-click on setup.exe entry.
+- While in the ChildCompletion folder, on the right pane, double-click on the

 - Close the registry editor and restart your PC.

-- Resume the Windows 10 installation.
-If it can’t be resumed, restart the installation.
+- Resume the Windows 10 or Windows 11 installation.
+If it cannot be resumed, restart the installation.

-To be able to reset Windows 10, we need to boot into Windows recovery mode.
-To force boot your PC into Windows recovery, use the physical power button on your computer to force power on and off as soon as it starts loading Windows 10.
+- To be able to reset Windows 10 or Windows 11, we need to boot into Windows recovery mode.
+To force boot your PC into Windows recovery, use the physical power button on your computer to force power on and off as soon as it starts loading the Windows logo.
 Repeat this for 3 times.
-When Windows detects too many failed startup attempts, it will boot into Windows RE.
+When Windows detects too many failed startup attempts, it will boot into Windows Recovery Environment (RE).

-Create a new Windows 10 installation Media Disc
+Solution 3: Create a new Windows installation disc

-If the workaround above doesn’t solve the computer restarted unexpectedly loop Windows 10 issue, try to do a clean install by using a new Windows 10 installation disc and boot from it.
-This fix requires at least some knowledge of changing the bios boot sequence and be able to run Windows 10 installation.
-Here’s what you’re going to do.
+If the above workarounds don’t solve the “The computer restarted unexpectedly” loop error in Windows 10 or Windows 11, try to do a clean install by using a new Windows installation disc and boot from it.
+This fix requires at least some knowledge of changing the BIOS boot sequence and be able to run the bootable Windows installation media such as a USB.
+Here’s how to do it: